obi1kenobi/trustfall/docs/docs/language_reference/querying/filter.md

 ## Use with tagged values

-Using tagged values we can input variables defined within the query inside our filter.
+Tagged values allow us to filter using values found within the query itself.

 Using the schema in the [Trustfall schema guide](../schema/index.md) if we want to filter on users where their username is equal to their display name